Click to Place a Web Call Tel: (515) 865-4591

 Data Backup and Storage (Addressable) 164.310(d)(2)(iv)

-The covered entity must create a retrievable, exact copy of electronic protected health information, when needed, before movement of equipment.
+The covered entity must create a retrievable, exact copy of electronically protected health information, when needed, before the movement of equipment.
 Continual and consistent backup of data is required as one cannot be sure when an organization may experience some disaster that will require access to data that has been backed up to be back in operations.
 Data may also be lost or corrupted – hence a good data backup plan is important.

 Emergency Access Procedure (Required) 164.312(a)(2)(ii)